CDO Version.2019: Seven Keys To Defining The Job

 - Assign business value: Allowing a CDO to navigate internal structures and politics can cost the enterprise valuable time, competitive execution and revenue.
 CDOs are arriving at a critical time.
 The business value assigned to the CDO should be no less than revenue gained through data analytics and usage and the ability to make those analytics actionable.
 The CDO is responsible for growth in data usage in a similar way that a CMO is responsible for growth in brand awareness.

 - Set an urgent tone: AI is unfolding rapidly; cloud computing is dominating and the entire data architecture needs an upgrade to support these trends.
 The CDO can add value immediately by managing the cloud transformation to go beyond the current hybrid cloud environment and by unifying the data that lives in disparate sources.
 Cloud computing and its future are the most important point of focus for the CDO.
-But without agility, security and a virtual data warehouse, nothing else will work.
+But without agility, security and an analytics fabric, nothing else will work.
 The cloud won’t deliver results.
-AI will not deliver new data scale and data analytics won't work.
+AI will not deliver new data scale and data analytics won’t work.
 So while AI gets the press and the attention, cloud transformation should be the immediate priority.

 - Educate: C-level execs need to raise their game in their knowledge of the complexities involved in data technology, aggregation and operational analysis.
 Generally, the CEO or CMO knows a lot about data security.
 They’re not as savvy about data deployment.
 Do they know where their data is?
 They need to find out.
 That’s why that C-level data officer is at the exec comm meeting.
 CDOs have the answers.